Conoisseur/AlistarMod/Readme.md

 his unbreakable will was what kept him from truly becoming a beast.
-Now, free of the chains of his former masters, he fights in the name of the downtrodden and the disadvantaged, his rage as much a weapon as his horns, hooves and fists.*
+Now, free of the chains of his former masters, he fights in the name of the downtrodden and the disadvantaged, his rage as much a weapon as his horns, hooves, and fists.*

 **Alistar is a melee-bruiser survivor with lots of crowd control but little range.
 He excels at sending hordes of enemies flying but is susceptible to aerial foes and